cogitor/cogitor.github.io/README.md

-The public Github Pages repo for http://emilvarga.com/
+The public Github Pages repo for http://emilvarga.com/.

+Static site generated using Jekyll.